Lumlicious/personal-blog-2020-v3/content/blog/2018-11-20--Unity Pong/index.md

 ![Pong Final](./Pong-Animation.gif)

 Hopefully you should be able to hit play and start Pong-ing away!
 Try tweaking the settings for the ball and paddle speeds to find a perfect balance.
 In case I missed anything the full project can be found on my [Github - Classic Pong](https://github.com/Lumlicious/Unity-Classic-Pong).
 If you have any questions or updates, feel free to fork and create a pull request.

-Thanks,
-CL